sebastianCastro/sebastianCastro/README.md

 ### <div align="center">I'm Sebastian, a future full-stack developer 👨‍💻  currently learning at The Odin Project 🚀</div>

-- 🌱 I’m currently studying on [Github Profilinator](www.theodinproject.com).
+- 🌱 I’m currently studying on [The Odin Project](www.theodinproject.com).

 - ❓ Ask me about anything related to web-dev and related technologies.